 These are the reasons Digital Harbor Foundation and its partners have developed the first Maker Project Rubric.
 It is a simple way to assess the progress and growth of a student maker.
-This rubric was specifically developed to measure any maker project they complete, whether its 3D printing, claymation, soldering, sewing, puppetry… whatever.
-It is also a way to, if necessary (dependent on how your school system values grades) assign a numerical percentage to a maker project.
+This rubric was specifically developed to measure any maker project they complete, whether it’s 3D printing, claymation, soldering, sewing, puppetry… whatever.
+It is also a way to, if necessary (depending on how your school system values grades) assign a numerical percentage to a maker project.

 I would like to first share the rubric with you, then discuss the following: